brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 We did eventually make it out to sea, but had to prolong the next dive to make up for the miss on the first.
 The best part of the day was a submarine knot-tying exercise -- it would have been entertaining in any conditions, but it was especially good on this day because the energy it took to stabilize a distressed weight belt on the ocean floor in chaotic ocean currents was perfect for getting warm.

-So, all in all, awesome trip.
+So, all in all, great trip.

 ---

 What’s all that got to do with software?
 Not much, but to fit the somber feeling evoked by the Pacific's icy depths, I’ve selected some amazing pieces that showcase some of software’s darker aspects.

 A sin that the computing blogosphere could fairly be accused of is cheerleading to a fault.
 In sharp contrast to the internet at large, it’s quite common to present new technologies and new practices in an unequivocally positive light to build hype around them, but less common to later talk about their problems as those become known.
-The generally positive spin is mostly a good thing as generates interest and catalyzes discovery, but presents a distorted view to potential adopters.
+The generally positive spin is mostly a good thing as it generates interest and catalyzes discovery and forward progress, but presents a distorted view to potential adopters.
 In this edition we’re briefly going to put a finger on the other side of the scale.

 ---